JasonLocklin/Dissertation/VWM/Results.md

-both visual working memory measures, while Patient 171, who, incidentally was the only one in the group to score negatively on all three clinical measures of neglect, was actually the most accurate participant, again, on both measures. tk three densly neglecting patients showed tk deficits in visual working memory.
+both visual working memory measures, while Patient 171, who, incidentally was the only one in the group to score negatively on all three clinical measures of neglect, was actually the most accurate participant, again, on both measures.
 This lack of reliably similar performance between the two tasks hints at the decoupled nature of the two domains suggested earlier.
+However, of note, the three most densely neglecting patients on the clinical tests, who were the same three patients unable to complete the covert orienting task, demonstrated strong deficits on the visual working memory task.
+This was particularly apparent in the measure of non-target selection, where these three performed considerably poorer than the rest of the group (See table [tbl:VWM]).